Zodiac Killer Project

 Zodiac Killer Project is a 2025 documentary film, directed, produced, and edited by Charlie Shackleton.

 It had its world premiere at the Sundance Film Festival on January 27, 2025, where it won the NEXT Innovator Award.

 Premise

 It follows Shackleton's failed attempt to make a documentary revolving around the Zodiac Killer.

 Release

 It had its world premiere at the Sundance Film Festival on January 27, 2025, where it won the NEXT Innovator Award.
 It also screened at True/False Film Festival on February 28, 2025, South by Southwest on March 8, 2025, and CPH:DOX on March 24, 2025, In April 2025, Music Box Films acquired the US distribution rights to the film.
-The film will release in New York City on November 21, San Francisco on November 28, and December 5 on Chicago and Glendale, with more release dates to follow.
-The film will be released independently in the United Kingdom on November 28.
+The film was released in New York City on November 21, which was then followed by San Francisco on November 28, and Chicago and Glendale on December 5, with more release dates to follow.
+The film was released independently in the United Kingdom on November 28.

-It will compete in Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on November 5, 2025.
+It competed at Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on November 5, 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 21 critics, indicating "generally favorable" reviews.

+Accolades

+The film received a nomination for Best Documentary Feature at the 9th Astra Film Awards.